-This chapter establishes standards for the development of accessory dwelling units ("ADU or "ADUs") in conformance with Government Code Section 65852.2 and 65852.22.
-These standards are intended to allow for ADUs and junior accessory dwelling units ("JADU" or "JADUs") as an important form of affordable housing while preserving the character and integrity of residential neighborhoods within the City.
+This chapter establishes standards for the location and construction of second units (also known as "secondary dwelling units") in conformance with Government Code Section 65852.2.
+These standards are intended to allow for second units as an important form of affordable housing while preserving the character and integrity of residential neighborhoods within the City.